Michael-Vander-Meiden/rankedchoice/README.md

 ## Team Members
 **Michael Vander Meiden**

-Masters in Robotic Systems Development from Carnegie Mellon University.
+Masters in Robotic Systems Development from Carnegie Mellon University

-Former lead Deep Learning engineer at Stockwell.ai.
+Former lead Deep Learning engineer at Stockwell AI

 Performed deep learning architecture design, data collection, deployment, and maintenance for the largest real-world, real-time deep learning based computer vision network in automated retail with 1200+ stores deployed.
-Sole deep learning engineer for the majority of the time in this role.
+Sole deep learning engineer for the majority of the time in this role